-Deathgarden, the just-announced followup to Behaviour Interactive’s multiplayer horror romp Dead by Daylight bears more than a passing family resemblance.
+Deathgarden, Behaviour Interactive’s next game after multiplayer horror romp Dead by Daylight bears more than a passing family resemblance.
 In the trailer within: A helpless player hanging from some sort of altar, a hulking great aggressor guarding his prey while several other players lurk in the shadows, preparing a rescue.
 The only real difference between the games at this point are some stylish sci-fi masks, and significantly better weaponry for all involved.

 While no firefight erupts in the teaser trailer, the official site for the game is full of screenshots showing off the asymmetrical combat, with a gang of masked Runners (who look like Hunger Games extras) trading bullets for arrows with the heavily armed Hunter player.
 The running, jumping and dramatic combat-rolling shown in the trailer also hints at a much more mobile game, with the Hunter playing a more directly aggressive game against his smaller, lighter, less heavily armed targets.